andrerferrer/turbolinks-ajax-demo/README.md

 ```

 ### 4. Troubleshooting
-If nothing happens, remember to `redirect_to` something in your controller
+- If nothing happens, remember to `redirect_to` something in your controller
+- For Debugging

+    add the gem

+    `gem 'turbolinks_render'`

 And we're good to go 🤓
 Good Luck and Have Fun